 Remember that moderate sun exposure is essential to achieve the recommended amount of vitamin D.

-According to other research published in Nature Immunology, if the levels of this vitamin are low, the killer cells of the immune system (T cells) are not activated, so they cannot mobilize and act against pathogens.
+According to other research published in Nature Immunology, if the levels of this vitamin are low, the immune system’s killer cells (T cells) are not activated, so they cannot mobilize and act against pathogens.